geotools/geotools/docs/user/library/coverage/arcsde.rst

   There is limited support for different kinds of rasters (see the Raster Support Features section below for specific details) and the code has only been used in one ArcSDE environment.

-  The 'Raster Support Plan' section, below, outlines a plan to make the Geotools ArcSDE raster code both support more formats, as well as enter the mainline development tree/process.
+  The 'Raster Support Plan' section, below, outlines a plan to make the GeoTools ArcSDE raster code both support more formats, as well as enter the mainline development tree/process.

   Raster Support Plan: